theloniustrout/danstore/README.md

 The enabling concept is the utilization shared GPIO for Hats utilizing a Pimoroni backplane in combination with the Sparkfun I2C ecology.
 The mashup brings the functionality beyond the level of gizmos & into more useful systems.

-Integrated & low profile with minimal need for breadboarding; simplifies the initial development & consolidating the system for manageable & even portable workspaces as the design is iterated.
+Integrated & low profile with minimal need for breadboarding; simplifies the initial development while consolidating the system for manageable & portable workspaces.

 <br><br>
 ![Alt text](png/stageiii.png)